ipfs/devgrants/open-grants/open-proposal-nix-ipfs.md

 Until now, the IPFS store was something we could only "read from".
 We will implement the other methods so we can "write to" IPFS.
-Exporting may or may not pin on the IPFS side as the user chooses
+Exporting may or may not pin on the IPFS side as the user chooses.

 #### Deliverable: IPFS-compatible content-addressed store items with references